QuanaParker/qp-rompt/README.md

 # Purpose & Objective:

-  - Showcase Skillset: This project is a testament to the creator's comprehensive skill set, from frontend design to backend logic and database management.
+  - Showcase Skillset: This project is a testament to my comprehensive skill set, from frontend design to backend logic and database management.
 It serves as a live portfolio piece for potential employers.
   - Centralized Hub: It offers a space for the creator and their peers to house, share, and discuss prompts.

 Please use the platform and provide feedback, help the continuous improvement.